boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

       * ...

 !!! hint
-    You can store your keys with the help of a [TPM](./tpm2.md).
+    You can store your keys using a [TPM](./tpm2.md).

-#### Integration possibilities
+#### Integration options

-Third-Party Application that brings its own web server, has got a possibility to integrate in ctrlX CORE user interface.
+Third-party apps with an own web server can be integrated into the ctrlX CORE user interface.

-After this integration, a Third-Party Application will be opened in a separate tab within the browser.
+After this integration, a third-party app opens in a separate tab in the browser.

-The **recommended integration** with ctrlX CORE is to use **package-manifest.json** file.
+The **recommended integration** with ctrlX CORE is the use of the **package-manifest.json** file.

-Within this file, you can specify the section for the menus and the sidebar.
+The section for the menus and the sidebar can be specified in this file.

-The important part is the assignment of the **bearer token** for the external authentication.
+Assigning the **bearer token** is important for the external authentication.

 The pattern for this file is shown below.